echoprotocol/echowiki/how-to/create-account.md

 ## Account Name Requirements

-A valid account name consists of a dot-separated sequence of one or more parts, according to the following rules:
+A valid account name consists of a dot-separated sequence of one or more labels, according to the following rules:

-- Each part is three characters or more.
+- Each label is three characters or more.
-- Each part begins with a letter.
+- Each label begins with a letter.
-- Each part ends with a letter, or digit.
+- Each label ends with a letter, or digit.
-- Each part contains only letters, digits, or hyphens.
+- Each label contains only letters, digits, or hyphens.

 We also require the following: